pgomezr0/Stock-Market-Analytics-Zoomcamp/Introduction_and_Data_Sources.md

-# 📘 Investment and Stock Market Behavior Analysus using Python
+# 📘 Investment and Stock Market Behavior Analysis using Python

 ## 📌 What Is Stock Analysis?